PagelsR/Copilot-Lab/README.md

 These demos provide a comprehensive overview of GitHub Copilot's capabilities, catering to developers with varying levels of experience.

 ## ConvertLegacyCtoPyton
+- This is a walkthrough using Copilot for efficient C to Python code conversion, unit test creation, documentation, commit message generation, and performt efficiency and performance optimizations.

+## TBD
+- TBD

+## TBD
+- TBD